Improvisational theatre: Notable contributors to the field

-The Brave New Workshop Comedy Theater (BNW), is a sketch and improvisational comedy theater based in Minneapolis, Minnesota.
-Started by Dudley Riggs in 1958, the artists of the BNW have been writing, performing and producing live sketch comedy and improvisation performances for 62 years – longer than any other theater in the nation.
+The Brave New Workshop Comedy Theater (BNW), is a sketch and improvisational comedy theatre based in Minneapolis, Minnesota.
+Started by Dudley Riggs in 1958, the artists of the BNW have been writing, performing and producing live sketch comedy and improvisation performances for 62 years – longer than any other theatre in the nation.
 Notable alumni of the BNW include Louie Anderson, Mo Collins, Tom Davis, Al Franken, Penn Jillette, Carl Lumbly, Paul Menzel, Pat Proft, Annie Reirson, Taylor Nikolai, Nancy Steen, Peter Tolan, Linda Wallem, Lizz Winstead, Peter MacNicol, Melissa Peterman, and Cedric Yarbrough.

-Some key figures in the development of improvisational theatre are Viola Spolin and her son Paul Sills, founder of Chicago's famed Second City troupe and originator of Theater Games, and Del Close, founder of ImprovOlympic (along with Charna Halpern) and creator of a popular longform improv format known as The Harold.
+Some key figures in the development of improvisational theatre are Viola Spolin and her son Paul Sills, founder of Chicago's famed Second City troupe and originator of theatre games, and Del Close, founder of ImprovOlympic (along with Charna Halpern) and creator of a popular longform improv format known as the Harold.
 Others include Keith Johnstone, the British teacher and writer–author of Impro, who founded the Theatre Machine and whose teachings form the foundation of the popular shortform Theatresports format, Dick Chudnow, founder of ComedySportz which evolved its family-friendly show format from Johnstone's Theatersports, and Bill Johnson, creator/director of The Magic Meathands, who pioneered the concept of "Commun-edy Outreach" by tailoring performances to non-traditional audiences, such as the homeless and foster children.

-David Shepherd, with Paul Sills, founded The Compass Players in Chicago.
+David Shepherd, with Paul Sills, founded the Compass Players in Chicago.
 Shepherd was intent on developing a true "people's Theatre", and hoped to bring political drama to the stockyards.
 The Compass went on to play in numerous forms and companies, in a number of cities including New York and Hyannis, after the founding of The Second City.
 A number of Compass members were also founding members of The Second City.
 In the 1970s, Shepherd began experimenting with group-created videos.
 He is the author of That Movie In Your Head, about these efforts.
 In the 1970s, David Shepherd and Howard Jerome created the Improvisational Olympics, a format for competition based improv.
 The Improv Olympics were first demonstrated at Toronto's Homemade Theatre in 1976 and have been continued on as the Canadian Improv Games.
-In the United States, the Improv Olympics were later produced by Charna Halpern under the name "ImprovOlympic" and now as "IO"; IO operates training centers and theaters in Chicago and Los Angeles.
+In the United States, the Improv Olympics were later produced by Charna Halpern under the name "ImprovOlympic" and now as "IO"; IO operates training centres and theatres in Chicago and Los Angeles.
 At IO, Halpern combined Shepherd's "Time Dash" game with Del Close's "Harold" game; the revised format for the Harold became the fundamental structure for the development of modern longform improvisation.

 In 1975 Jonathan Fox founded Playback Theatre, a form of improvised community theatre which is often not comedic and replays stories as shared by members of the audience.